Introduction to plugins¶

 from lino.api import rt def print_foo(pk=1): Foo = rt.models.myapp.Foo print(Foo.objects.get(pk=pk))

 This approach has the advantage of providing Plugin inheritance.
-One of the basic reasons for using plugins is that users of some plugin can extend it and use their extension instead of the original plugin.
+One of the basic reasons for using plugins is that another developer can extend it and use their extension instead of the original plugin.
 Which means that the plugin developer does not know (and does not want to know) where the model classes are actually defined.

 rt.models is populated only